44-cpu/Python/README.md

 # Python
-This repo have code for python
+This is for my learning